-Pisang Raja is the best banana variety for banana fritters (Banana King) Each banana is the size of your lower arm, and it’s inside is a beautiful golden yellow colour.
+Go Bananas Fritters is a special Asian dish.
+It is very common in Malaysia, Singapore, the Philippines, Thailand, and Indonesia.
+Pisang Raja is the best banana variety for banana fritters (Banana King).
+Each banana is the size of your lower arm, and its inside is a beautiful golden yellow colour.
 Pisang Abu is another variety if the other is not available.
-Both are common in Asia and South America

 You can find them sometimes at the Asian Grocery stores.
 If you live in Europe, the United States, and the U.K., these varieties are not that readily available.

 Using the right mixture for the batter to make Crispy Banan Fritter (Pisang Goreng) is the trick here, this is the hard part.
 We will not fry it as it’s usually done but sear it on a skillet with a tiny amount of oil.
 You can also deep fried if you like.

 When fried, the batter becomes crispy, and the banana inside will be moist and tender, which makes all the difference.
 Once you have tasted the sweet flavour of Pisang Raja, you will certainly have a second.

 How To Make Crispy Batter

 Several ways to make the crispy batter such as the base for the batter can be rice, corn, or tapioca starch.